clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 * Windows users: make sure to change back slashes (`\`) to forward slashes (`/`) for the filepaths
 * Recommendation is to put `setwd()` at the very beginning of your `.R` or `.Rmd` code so that someone using a different computer knows they need to modify it

-In-class Example

 Projects in RStudio
 ====================================================================================

-Better way to deal with working directories: RStudio's **project** feature in the top-right dropdown.
+A better way to deal with working directories: RStudio's **project** feature in the top-right dropdown.
 This has lots of advantages:

 * Sets your working directory to be the project directory
 * Can remember objects in your workspace, command history, etc. next time you re-open that project